 When Arizona cowboy chic meets hipster Brooklyn: a twang-friendly wedding #Wedding Porn#brooklyn#museum#new york#outdoor#short dress#succulents#western wedding Updated Oct 12 2015 (Posted Dec 12 2013) Stephanie Kaloi Photos by: Stylish & Hip Weddings All photos by Stylish & Hip Weddings.
 Lindsay and Arthur met in New York but originally hail from Arizona, so these two had a whole bunch of influences to bring to their wedding at Brooklyn's City Reliquary Museum.
 Arthur took cowboy chic to the next level with his turquoise-and-scorpion-encrusted Western Bolo tie, while Lindsay rocked her above-the-knee length off-white chevron-patterned dress.
 Tables were decorated with succulents planted in tin cans and guests danced on a straw-covered floor all while these two celebrated their love.
 Vendors!
 Photography: Stylish & Hip Weddings Venue: City Reliquary Museum Stephanie Kaloi I was the editor of the now-defunct Offbeat Families, and owner/photographer at Stephanie Kaloi Photography in Portland, OR.
 PREVIOUS George & Jade's intimate Cape Town wedding NEXT How I used a pillow fort to propose to my boyfriend Show/Hide comments [ 5 ] Sweet wedding.
 I love a couple that you can tell from the photos stayed absolutely true to who they are!
 Reply I love love love this wedding.
 It's so sweet and intimate.
 Reply Yay!
 What a cute couple!
 And I love the City Reliquary Museum!
 Reply If the bride happens to see this, where did you get your dress?
 What brand is it?
 I want to buy one just like it for my civil ceremony.
 Love the long sleeves!!!
 Reply Nice to see a couple who made their wedding completely fit their personalities without comprise.
 I also liked the live band.
 What a rockin' sax!
 Reply Join the conversation Cancel ReplyYour email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.